These are our answers. If you don’t find what you’re looking for, please use our contact form.

 Of course!
 In the demo, drag all the groups you wish to keep to your Desktop.
 Then drag the resulting folders from Finder to the full version’s sidebar.
 Just make sure they end up in the correct section (iCloud, On My Mac, Daedalus).

 Ulysses III is a completely new product and is sold exclusively via the Mac App Store, so we can’t offer a discount for existing users.

-If your native language is English, French, German, Italian, Japanese or Spanish – yes.
-We are planning on adding more languages as soon as possible, though, with Simplified Chinese being almost done, and Dutch, Swedish, Russian, Norwegian, Portuguese (Brazil) as well as Korean in the pipeline.
-If your language is missing, use the contact form below to drop us a line.
+If your native language is English, French, German, Italian, Simplified Chinese, Japanese or Spanish – yes.
+We are planning on adding more languages with Dutch, Swedish, Russian, Norwegian, Portuguese (Brazil) as well as Korean in the pipeline.
+If your language is missing, use our contact form to drop us a line.

 There is no “font size” in Ulysses.
 But you can adjust text size using the Zoom menu.
-Conveniently, CMD-plus and CMD-minus zoom in or out, and CMD-zero resets to default size.
+Conveniently, ⌘﹢ and ⌘﹣ zoom in or out, and ⌘0 resets to default size.